thecppzoo/zoo/design/AnyContainer.md

     1. The container of values belongs to a class hierarchy
     2. The value container has a driver in a class hierarchy
     3. Ad-hoc type switching

+## Upcoming changes to this document

+1. Comparison of explicit type switch + `union` with respect to the other two choices
+2. Better explanation of how `AnyContainer` transforms the primitives in `Policy` into a full-fledged software component